 - Working Tax Credit Run-on – paid for 4 weeks after you stop qualifying for Working Tax Credit

 - Universal Credit (provided monthly net earned of less than £616.66, after tax and not including any benefits)

-If you are entitled to Free School Meals it is important to register for them as this will guarantee extra funding (via the Pupil Premium Grant) to provide addtional support for your child’s education.
-Additionally, during the Covid-19 lockdown periods, pupils entitled to FSM continued to receive meals or food vouchers.
+If you are entitled to Free School Meals it is important to register for them as this will guarantee extra funding (via the Pupil Premium Grant) to provide additional support for your child’s education.
+Additionally, during the pandemic, pupils entitled to FSM have received food vouchers during the lockdowns and the school holidays.

 Registering your child doesn’t mean they have to have a school meal if you don’t want them to – they can bring a packed lunch instead.

 If you think you are eligible, you can submit a claim online at https://customer.dudley.gov.uk/free-school-meals/create/